twitter/typeahead.js/doc/bloodhound.md

 **WARNING:** While it's possible to get away with it for smaller data sets, prefetched data isn't meant to contain entire data sets.
 Rather, it should act as a first-level cache for suggestions.
-If don't keep this warning in mind, you run the risk of hitting [local storage limits].
+Ignoring this warning means you'll run the risk of hitting [local storage limits].

 When configuring `prefetch`, the following options are available.